fhdsl/AnVIL_Urban_Genomics_PCA/docs/07-activity_introduction.md

 # Activity Overview

 This activity is based on work published by Drs.
 Elizabeth Carlen and Jason Munshi-South in 2021, "Widespread genetic connectivity of feral pigeons across the Northeastern megacity".
-In this module, you will work with SNP data from a subsample of 50 feral pigeons (collected in 5 different Northeastern US cities) that were captured and sampled in Carlen and Munshi-South's study.
+In this module, you will work with SNP data from a subsample of 50 feral pigeons (collected in 6 different Northeastern US cities) that were captured and sampled in Carlen and Munshi-South's study.
 You will calculate PCA and create plots to visualize the population structure among these pigeons using the R programming language.

 You can read the full study [here](https://onlinelibrary.wiley.com/doi/epdf/10.1111/eva.12972).

-# Introduction

 This is a brief video introduction to the activity.

 You can view and download the Google Slides [here](https://docs.google.com/presentation/d/1meLiZzX1TSPvSOMwOSXUX9FyM82fZk1iqGpF3j6PsNM/edit#slide=id.p)

 # Before you begin

+Before diving into the activity, you'll need to do a couple of things first, including creating a Google account to use AnVIL and cloning the activity workspace.

+## Accessing AnVIL

 You will need to create a Google account in order to use AnVIL.